lucaxbandini/VisageGuard/README.md

 - If you use either of the alternative versions listed above, they will appear to lag a little but run as intended.
 I hadn't optimized the camera feed yet.

-# Current Known Issues
+# Known Issues

-- Pressing "Start" will not immediately start detection; give it a few seconds and a window will appear.

-- Pressing "Enroll User" will not immediately open the input window; give it a few seconds.

-- Pressing "Stop" after pressing "Start" will cause the program to freeze.

-- In the settings tab, pressing the "Enter" button on your keyboard will not work; click "Save".

-- After your PC locks, press "Stop", then press "Start" to restart detection.

-- Dark mode does not work as intended.
+- Detection startup may require several seconds.
+- Application restart required after workstation lock.
+- UI performance improvements planned.

 # Features to be Added (Listed by Priority)

-- Enhanced performance and error handling

 - A better UI